HypothesisWorks/hypothesis/docs/examples.rst

 .. code:: python

-  from hypothesis import Settings, strategy
+  from hypothesis import Settings, strategy import hypothesis.strategies as s

-  @strategy.extend_static(Node)
-  def node_strategy(_, settings):
-      with settings:
-          values = strategy([bool], Settings(average_list_length=5.0))
-      return strategy((int, values), settings).map(
-          lambda kv: Node(*kv)
-      )
+  NodeStrategy = s.builds(
+    Node,
+    s.integers(),
+    s.lists(s.booleans(), average_size=5, max_size=10))

-What we're doing is a little subtle here: We want to generate *short* lists of values so that there's a decent chance of one being a prefix of the other (this is also why the choice of bool as the elements), so we explicitly create a strategy that overrides a setting that controls the list length.
-We use the passed in settings as a context manager to inherit its defaults.
+We want to generate *short* lists of values so that there's a decent chance of one being a prefix of the other (this is also why the choice of bool as the elements).
+We then define a strategy which builds a node out of an integer and one of those short lists of booleans.

-Once we have the strategy for the values, we map over a strategy for a tuple of a label and the values to produce a node.
-We then install this as the strategy for nodes.

 We can now write a test: